 While tech giants have been dabbling in financial services for well over a decade, the pace is now picking up significantly.
 Amazon launched its first payments product, Amazon Pay, in 2007.
-More recently, Apple and Amazon have both launched credit cards; Facebook has launched its own payments system, aptly called Facebook Pay; and Google has announced plans to start offering consumer bank accounts.
+More recently, Apple and Amazon have both launched credit cards, and Facebook has launched its own payments system, aptly called Facebook Pay.

 The timing of this Big Tech push into banking is not chance.
 It coincides with the general opening up of the banking value chain, with open finance and internet connectivity enabling account holders to share their banking data with other companies, who can then process it to offer services such as loans.
 It provides the opportunity for Big Tech players to offer banking services without being banks.
 And they, as our Corporate Banking Predictions 2021 report said, can embed financial services into social media and ecommerce channels, for example with buy now, pay later (BNPL) offers at the checkout.